nimezhu/ORM/README.md

 Tools for ORM

 ## script for orm file formating
-The purpose is to attribute a "y" value to each fiber to allow them to be plotted in a smart manner, wihtout overlap.
+The purpose of this script is to attribute a "y" value to each fiber to allow them to be plotted in a smart manner, wihtout overlap.
 The script starts with a ".gtf" file containing fibers and nucleotides data, and a ".bed" file containing the replicating segments.
 These two files need to have matching names for each sample: sample_1.gtf and sample_1.bed sample_2.gtf and sample_2.bed